Healthy Homes Assessment Seaview

 What We Do

-As building inspectors we are experts in all elements of professional home inspections.
-We are here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we deal with all the components associated with specialist house inspects.
+We’re here to make sure you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of solutions to make sure you are completely updated on the condition of any property that you might be considering buying or selling in addition to other services.
+We offer a wide range of services to ensure you are fully informed of the condition of any property you could be considering buying or selling as well as additional services.

-With our systemised method of conducting your home inspection and the latest in technology for software with digital photos embedded into the report, you are able to actually see any issues discovered.
-Because of our detailed report, it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.
+We have a systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the document, you are able to actually see any issues that may be found.
+With our detailed report, it is easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports